Agio, the business bags designed to let you explore every corner of a city

 Well, what if a business trip could become the excuse for a weekend getaway in a European capital?

 Work is okay, after all, but having fun is mandatory!
-And now, switching from one to the other just takes a moment: that’s why we came up with the Agio range.
+And now, switching from one to the other just takes a moment: that’s why we came up with the Agio 15 work-and-play bag.

 What’s more, Agio 15 also offers a dedicated iPad and tablet pocket and a secure compartment for your smartphone, as well as plenty of space for your documents, and even a change of clothes, ensuring you always look your best.